XXXTentacion: Relationships

-Onfroy maintained his innocence publicly until his death.
 Ayala said that Onfroy would often guilt her with near-attempts at suicide.
 Ayala said he used to fill a bathtub with water then fetch the microwave and dangle it over, threatening to let go.
 Another time he allegedly dangled himself from a 12th-story balcony by his legs and threatened suicide again after learning that Ayala had cheated on him during his time in jail.
+A witness to the incident stated that Ayala began to "box" Onfroy's face after the incident, to which Ayala admitted, but said that it was the only time she hit Onfroy.
 After Onfroy's death, Ayala said in regards to those discussing her accusations against Onfroy, "It's disgusting that people are speaking for me."
 Responding to those who criticized her for mourning Onfroy after his death, Ayala said on her Instagram story, "Did y'all know him?
 No, y'all did not.
 I knew who the fuck he was… I still fucking love him.
 I lost someone very dear to me and I can grieve whenever the fuck I fucking want to."
+Onfroy maintained his innocence publicly until his death.

 Roommates of both Onfroy and Ayala describe Onfroy's remorse after the alleged incidents, and say that Onfroy said he "badly wanted to control his anger".
 This included an occasion where Onfroy was described as falling to his knees and weeping, begging to himself for his behavior to change.
 Some psychologists have speculated that Onfroy may have suffered from an attachment disorder stemming from the absence of his mother and father during childhood, which could have made him prone to uncontrollable violent outbursts.
 Onfroy was re-diagnosed with bipolar disorder as an adult after initially being diagnosed as a child.
 Onfroy had been seeing a therapist and began taking medication by the time of his death.

-On New Year's Eve 2017, Onfroy entered a relationship with Jenesis Sanchez, which eventually became a domestic partnership.
-Sanchez said that in their relationship Onfroy showed changes in controlling his anger and would simply walk away if an argument ensued, rather than ever being physical.
+On December 31, 2017, Onfroy entered a relationship with Jenesis Sanchez, which eventually became a domestic partnership.
+Sanchez said that in their relationship Onfroy showed changes in controlling his anger and would simply leave if an argument ensued, rather than ever being physical.
 Onfroy began saying that he saw his deceased friend, Jocelyn Flores as his "guardian angel" and that it helped him to make better decisions in his relationship.
 Three days after his death, Onfroy's mother announced on Instagram that Sanchez was pregnant with his child.
-In an interview, Sanchez said Onfroy was notified three weeks before he passed.
+In an interview, Sanchez said Onfroy was notified three weeks before he died.
 The baby was confirmed to be a boy on August 22, 2018, and was born on January 26, 2019, three days after what would have been his father's 21st birthday.